dyhes/zulip/docs/tutorials/writing-views.md

 ## Writing API REST endpoints

 These are code-parsable views that take x-www-form-urlencoded or JSON request bodies, and return JSON-string responses.
-Almost all Zulip view code is in the implementations of API REST endpoints.
+Almost all Aloha view code is in the implementations of API REST endpoints.

 The REST API does authentication of the user through `rest_dispatch`,